-Al Bartlett, who recently died, toured universities around the world to explain exponential growth, his excellent videos are here:
+Al Bartlett, Professor Emeritus of Physics, University of Colorado, Boulder, Colorado toured universities around the world to explain exponential growth, his excellent videos are here: Arithmetic, Population, & Energy

 Matters will be made even worse by how far people live to where the food is grown — more than half of us live near the coasts, but must of the food is grown in the middle of the country.
 The Ogalla aquifer which provides about a third of our food over the ten high plains states is also drying up.